 The evidence around Heathrow’s hub status is clear.
 Heathrow accounts for only one-fifth of UK flights but two-thirds of all our long-haul flights.
 It operates the UK’s only direct air links to world cities such as Mumbai, Shanghai, Beijing and Sao Paulo.
 Seven out of the top ten business routes in the world have Heathrow at one end.

 No other airport in the UK can sustain the long-haul routes that Heathrow can.
 If airlines could operate profitable, direct long-haul flights from other UK airports then they would.
 But, if you look at the long list of destinations served by other UK airports, you would be hard pushed to find a flight east of Dubai or south of the Caribbean.
 If airlines can’t fly from Heathrow, they will fly from another international hub instead, taking their business outside of the UK.

-Maintaining Heathrow’s international hub status in not just important for the airport business.
-The bigger a network of its direct air routes, the more attractive a city and a country become to domestic business, overseas tourists, and foreign investors seeking locations in which to site their business.
+Maintaining Heathrow’s international hub status is not just important for the airport business.
+The bigger the network of its direct air routes, the more attractive a city and a country become to domestic business, overseas tourists, and foreign investors seeking locations in which to site their business.